NICMx/Jool/en/eamt.md

 # EAMT

 The _Explicit Address Mappings Table_ (EAMT) is a collection of records in an SIIT device which describe how different addresses should be translated.
-As of 2015-11-05, its latest revision is [draft-ietf-v6ops-siit-eam-03]({{ site.draft-siit-eam }}).
+It is defined in [RFC 7757]({{ site.draft-siit-eam }}).

 Here's an example of an EAMT: